PNNL-Comp-Mass-Spec/Informed-Proteomics/README.md

                            5 or 'UVPD'
                            6 or 'Unknown'

-  -scansFile             Text file with MS2 scans to process
+  -scansFile,            Optional text file with MS2 scans to process (tab, comma, -ScansFilePath         or space separated); any integer in the file is assumed
+                         to be a scan number to process

   -flip                  If specified, FLIP scoring code will be used
                          (supports UVPD spectra) (Default: False)